notpeter/playdate-examples/SpriteCollisionMasks/README.txt

 Collision layer assignment:

 Sprites only collide if the moving sprite's collidesWith mask matches at least one group of a potential collision sprite (i.e. a bitwise AND (&) between the moving sprite's collidesWith mask and a potential collision sprite's groupMask != zero).
-By default a sprite can collide with all groups.
+By default sprites without masks set can collide with other sprites that also don't have a mask.

 sprite:setCollidesWithGroupsMask()
 sprite:setCollidesWithGroups(layers)